one-minute-writer/one_minute_writer_be/README.md

 <details>
   <summary> Request </summary>

-Persists a single users information to the database:
+Persists a single user's information to the database:

 ```graphql
 mutation {